Myugeli/Palette-Extractor/README.md

 # Palette-Extractor
 This program will make a palette image from an input image, and then save it.

-To download compiled executable: Make sure you have both RAR volumes, Part1 and Part2, then extract with WinRAR.
+To use compiled executable: Make sure you have both RAR volumes, Part1 and Part2, then extract with WinRAR.

 Algorithm used is: Resize picture to [user specified, default 50x50, unless input is smaller] -> Convert to 0-255 RGB space ->
 Round each pixel colour value to nearest [user specified, default 35] -> Pull all unique colour values and put them in a list ->